sciZer0/newdiscoveries/c/README.md

 Importantly, in each of the 3 cases, Organism is doing the same action:

-Organism is pushing the object in a certain direction during 30 seconds by its Hand with same Force (effort) equal to 196 Newtons.
+During every moment of 30 seconds, Organism, by its Hand applying the same non-zero Force (effort) equal to 196 Newtons, is pushing the object in a certain direction.

 **Since in each of the 3 cases, Organism is doing the same action and we exactly know that in Case #2 Organism, while doing the pushing, is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, while doing the pushing, is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**

 Bingo!
+Static Mechanical Work exists.

-Please if you did not understand the thing above, read it again.
+Please if you did not understand this "bold" thing above, read it again.

 The New Concept of Work (Mechanical Work) is:

-> ### Mechanical Work (Work) is the process when Organism, by its Hand applying a certain Force (effort), is pushing an object in a certain direction during every moment of a certain time period.
+> ### Mechanical Work (Work) is the process when Organism, by its Hand applying a certain non-zero Force (effort), is pushing an object in a certain direction during every moment of a certain time period.

-In other words,

-Mechanical Work (Work) is the process when Organism, by its Hand applying a NON-ZERO Force (effort), is pushing an object in a certain direction during every moment of a certain time period.

-Importantly -- applying a non-zero Force (effort)!
+Importantly -- applying a certain NON-ZERO Force (effort)!

 On the other hand, as we already know: